ava-labs/avalanche-docs/docs/apis/avalanchego/public-api-server.md

 Features:

 - Free
-- Globally distributed infrastructure (our own bare metal)
+- Globally distributed infrastructure on Allnodes
 - Optimized for speed and reliability - check our page for stats

 #### Mainnet